Boren/tappdopolet/README.md

 | :--------------------------: | :-------------------------------: | :------------------------: |
 | ![No match](img/nomatch.png) | ![Not had before](img/nothad.png) | ![Had before](img/had.png) |

-Finding good beers in the Vinmonopolet online store is a tedious task.
+Finding good beers in Vinmonopolets online store is a tedious task.
 You need to find the best beers and preferably some new ones.
-This extensions links vinmonopolet with untappd so that you can see what ratings the beers and whether you have had them directly in the product listing.
+This extensions links Vinmonopolet with Untappd so that you can see what ratings the beers have and whether you have had them directly in the product listing.

 ### Built With